So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 ** gives 2 abilities: Recall Undead Slaves and Pain Mirror.
 Recall brings your undead slaves and any permanent followers to you.
 Note that while you can pull permanent followers to you from anywhere, only undead slaves from the floor you're on will come.
 Pain Mirror reflects any damage you take back at its source.
 I don't really use this ability because the piety cost for the damage you reflect is very high and I'm not a huge fan of an ability that relies on taking damage for its success.

 From *** Yred will start to gift you permanent undead followers.
-As the number of gifts you've received increases, the quality of the followers tends higher.
+As the number of gifts you've received increases, the quality of the followers tends to become higher.
 For the highest-level gifts (Profane Servitors and Bone Dragons) you can never have more than 3 in total.
 This permanent undead army is what makes Yred such an effective god: once it gets rolling, your army will kill everything for you while you cheer from the sidelines and twiddle your thumbs.

 At **** you get the ability to Drain Life.
 This deals damage to all living things on your screen and then heals you for half the damage done.
 Drain Life is the reason I advocate heavy Invocations training for Yred and is a major reason for his strength.
 A spammable heal wounds effect that also kills everything on the screen?
 Sign me up!